 Being an internationally appealing firm is king in the world we all live in today.
 Global appeal entails including many groups of people, thinking styles, and treating all people with dignity.
 A corporation of any size requires this global appeal.

-How to measure diversity in your organization?
+How do you measure diversity in your organization?

 Here are five key steps to measuring diversity in your organization: